 (11) Does Lovecraft examine such important issues as bias, stereotyping and prejudice?

-Answer: As noted previously, Lovecraft was more or less ethnocentric in his thinking and would likely be classified as a racist by today’s standards.
+Answer: As noted previously, Lovecraft was more or less ethnocentric in his thinking and would definitely be classified as a racist by today’s standards.
 He was, however, very much concerned with the preservation of western culture and this led him to a consideration of racially and ethnically different cultures.
 Lovecraft, in fact, in his novel The Shadow Out of Time (1935), focuses on a racially and ethnically different culture, a different species from humankind, which he refers to as the “Great Race.”
 The Great Race lived in the late Paleozoic age on earth well before the advent of mankind.
 They were an alien culture and resembled enormous, iridescent cones, about ten feet high and ten feet wide at the base, their apexes projecting cylindrical members, some of them terminating with claws or nippers, others consisting of globes with great, dark eyes.
 The bases of these entities were fringed with a rubbery gray substance, which allowed them to move via a series of contractions and expansions.

 In terms of their overall intelligence, the Great Race was far superior to mankind.
-They communicated with each other telepathically; they built great cities with buildings a thousand feet tall and they travelled in nuclear-powered vehicles.
+They communicated with each other telepathically; they built great cities with buildings a thousand feet tall and they traveled in nuclear-powered vehicles.
 Their political and economic systems were socialist, with economic resources being allocated rationally to each citizen.
 Their government consisted of a small board of citizens who were elected regularly by the votes of all citizens who were able to pass certain educational and psychological tests.
 Industry in the cities was highly mechanized and demanded little time commitment from citizens and the resulting leisure time was devoted to intellectual, aesthetic and artistic expression.
 The technology level of this race, of course, was very high, which was a necessity for basic survival, given the fact that there were often geological upheavals and changes in the climate and the earth itself that demanded constant attention.

 One fascinating aspect of the Great Race was that they were patrons and protectors of culture, and not merely their own culture, but the overall culture of the planet itself and, indeed, of the entire universe.
 The Great Race had developed a technology that allowed them the opportunity to travel backwards and forwards in time and also, throughout space.
 Certain exceptional members of the race would choose the body of some alien individual, whether in the future or the past, or on another planet, picking a highly intelligent or scholarly host, and then exchange minds with that individual, displacing the latter’s mind and consciousness back to the body of the member of the Great Race that initiated the exchange.
 Most exchanges took place over the course of five years or so, and during this period, the intrepid Great Race voyager would then study the life of the new society in which it found itself, exploring the history, sociology and mythology of the culture.
 In the meantime, the displaced host, after acclimating himself or herself to the situation, was invited to write a history of his or hers own time for the Great Race’s archives; the host also, if cooperative, was allowed to make excursions outside the cities, consult the Great Races extensive libraries and converse freely with all member of the Great Race and, in fact, with other hosts from different worlds and times.